pupilfirst/wd301-scripts/handling-advanced-ui-events/display-project-details/README.md

 # Text

-Now that we have added routes to display project, details, let's add a hyper link to the project name.
+Now that we have added routes to display project, details, let's add a hyperlink to the project name.
 So when a user clicks on it, they will be taken to detail page of the corresponding project.

 Open `src/pages/projects/ProjectListItems.tsx` in VS Code.